Google Pixel 10 vs. Pixel 8: Is it time to upgrade?

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Google officially announced a Made by Google event for Aug.
-20, and that's where we'll see the Pixel 10 debut alongside a few other products.
-Rumors predict that pre-orders for the Google Pixel 10 will begin that same day, with general retail availability coming Aug.
-28. It's said to be available in four colors, and three new ones: Obsidian, Frost, Indigo, and Limoncello.
+Google officially announced the Pixel 10 at a Made by Google event for Aug.
+20. Pre-orders for the Google Pixel 10 began that same day, with general retail availability coming Aug.
+28. It's available in four colors, and three new ones: Obsidian, Frost, Indigo, and Lemongrass.

 Meanwhile, sales for the Google Pixel 8 began Oct.
 12, 2023.
 The smartphone started at $699, and it's still available for purchase directly from the Google Store.
 Availability could become more limited when the Pixel 10 officially releases, as the Pixel 8 could be discontinued.
 The base model has 128GB of storage and is available in Hazel, Obsidian, Mint, and Rose.